 You won’t mind the cash-only policy at Yats when you taste the Cajun and Creole dishes at astonishingly affordable prices.
 Whether you’re eating in or carrying out, you can order and have your food in a matter of minutes.
 Yats offers several meaty, vegetarian and vegan classics served over rice and with a side of seasoned bread.
 Substitutions are not usually allowed, but with tofu and vegan options regularly on the menu, you won’t need them.
+Find Yats at locations all around the city.

 Known for their hot spiced chai and sweet and savory Dutch pancakes, SoBro Cafe caters to the vegetarian in need of something eclectic.
 SoBro’s owner spent many years traveling the world which is reflected through dishes that feature flavors such as coconut, Cajun seasoning, and red curry.
 Save room for their you-can’t-believe-it’s-vegetarian desserts.